-In the UK, the mortality rate of cervical cancer is lower than breast cancer.
+In the UK, the mortality rate for cervical cancer is lower than for breast cancer.
 Cervical cancer is less common and rates are expected to fall in future due to the impact of the human papilloma virus (HPV) vaccination programme.
 Cervical cancer mortality rates fell between 2001 and 2007 (from 3.6 to 2.7 deaths per 100,000 women), then plateaued until 2011.
 Since then, the rate has continued to decrease, falling to 2.3 deaths per 100,000 women in 2016.
-In 2011, the UK had one of the highest mortality rates of all the comparator countries, but by 2016, the UK’s ranking had improved to around the average of the comparator countries.
-Italy consistently has the lowest cervical cancer mortality rate of only one death per 100,000 women.
+In 2001, the UK had one of the highest mortality rates of all the comparator countries, but by 2016, the UK’s ranking had improved to around the average of the comparator countries.
+Italy consistently has the lowest cervical cancer mortality rate, at only one death per 100,000 women.